Friends of the Ashland Public Library Bylaws

 ARTICLE I: NAME AND PURPOSE

-As stated in the State of Oregon Certificate of Incorporation (February 22, 1983), the name of the organization is Friends of the Ashland Public Library, Inc. (“Organization”).
+As registered with the State of Oregon November 19, 2021, in the Restated Articles of Incorporation, the name of the organization is Friends of the Ashland Public Library (“Organization”).

 The purpose of the Organization is to support the mission of the Ashland Public Library and the Jackson County Library District through fundraising, volunteerism, and advocacy.